metas-mk/100-days-of-code/r2-log.md

 #### New Component VideoList

-- New functional component VideoList
+- new functional component VideoList
-- Adding new component VideoList to App render method
+- adding new component VideoList to App render method
-- Passing App state as props to VideoList
+- passing App state as props to VideoList
+- in VideoList destructuring props directly to ({videos})